-Occasionally in licenses governing electronic resources, publishers will request that the Cornell University Library (CUL) treat the subscription price as confidential information and not disclose it to third parties.
+Occasionally in licenses governing electronic resources, publishers will request that the Cornell University Library treat the subscription price as confidential information and not disclose it to third parties.
 In the past, some libraries have tolerated these clauses in the belief that they might result in a lower cost.
-This, however, is a position that CUL can no longer accept.
+This, however, is a position that our Library can no longer accept.

-CUL endorses, therefore, the position of the Association of Research Libraries that its member libraries should not sign (or accept new or revised) agreements that include confidentiality or nondisclosure clauses.
-CUL will share upon request information contained in these agreements (save for trade secrets or proprietary technical details).4
+We endorse, therefore, the position of the Association of Research Libraries that its member libraries should not sign (or accept new or revised) agreements that include confidentiality or nondisclosure clauses.
+We will share upon request information contained in these agreements (save for trade secrets or proprietary technical details).4

 Most publishers find that non-disclosure agreements are not necessary.
 Among the numerous journal and ebook publishers and aggregators whose current contracts with us omit non-disclosure clauses are the American Institute of Physics (AIP), American Physical Society (APS), ASTM International, American Society for Microbiology (ASM), American Chemical Society (ACS), Bloomberg, Cambridge University Press, EBSCO, Elsevier, IEEE, Institute of Physics (IOP), Knovel, Oxford University Press, Proquest, Sage, SPIE, Taylor & Francis, and Wiley.

 1. Susman, Thomas M., “Statement By Thomas M. Susman on Behalf of the Information Access Alliance Prepared for the U.S. Department Of Justice and Federal Trade Commission Hearings on Single-Firm Anticompetitive Conduct, Washington, D.C., November 2006.” http://www.arl.org/storage/documents/publications/iaa-doj-ftc-nov2006.pdf